 A palpable sense of urgency travels with Towson State.

 In years past, coach Terry Truax lined up dates with heavyweight foes for several reasons.
-Besides banking substantial cash guarantees, playing at North Carolina, Syracuse, Virginia and New Mexico gave his players exposure and toughened them for lesser East Coast Conference foes they overcame en route to two straight titles and NCAA tournament appearances.
+Besides banking substantial cash guarantees, playing at North Carolina, Syracuse, Virginia and New Mexico gave his players exposure and toughened them for lesser East Coast Conference foes they overcame en route to two straight titles and NCAA appearances.

 This season is different.
 The Tigers are heavy favorites to become the first team in the 17-year history of the ECC to win three straight titles, but lack of continuity in the conference's membership means that the winner of the 1992 postseason tournament will not have automatic entry to the 64-team NCAA field.

 "We're trying to get back into the NCAA tournament, and that means we've got to play well right from the beginning," senior point guard Devin Boyd said.
 "Without an automatic bid available at the end of the season, the games in November are just as important as the games in March."

 In addition to a failed attempt to enter the North Atlantic Conference, Towson State's off-season travails included Truax's coming close to landing two other jobs.
 Overlooked was that the Tigers have never had this combination of talent, depth and experience.

 Towson State is capable of winning 20 games and landing a berth in the NIT.
 If it can play over its head on occasion and deal with a schedule that has just two games at the Towson Center before Jan.
 27, then Boyd & Co. can begin to consider a third straight trip to the NCAAs.